ATTACKSimulator/office-scripts/README.md

 # ATTACK Simulator Office Scripts

 Welcome to the ATTACK Simulator Office Scripts repository!

 This project offers a collection of PowerShell scripts tailored for managing and configuring spam filter policies, safe senders, and transport rules within Microsoft 365 environments.
 These tools are invaluable for simulating phishing scenarios and enhancing your organization’s email security.
 The latest ATTACK Simulator domains are automatically downloaded as needed, ensuring you always have the most up-to-date information.

-**Microsoft Defender scripts coming soon.**

 ## Table of Contents